omeka/omeka-s-enduser/docs/content/media.md

 - Set class: a dropdown, select from classes of the installed vocabularies.
 - Clear language: a checkbox.
 - Set language: a text entry box.
 - Clear property values: a dropdown menu with all the properties in all vocabularies, selecting from this will remove any values in that property in the affected items.
-Clear additional properties using the *Clear another property* button.
+Clear additional properties using the "Clear another property" button.

 ![Batch edit medias form, with options as described above.
 Everything is grayscale](contentfiles/media_batchedit.png)